Safeguarding & E-Safety

 Please click the tab to read our safeguarding policy and access copies of our Acceptable Use Policies for KS1 and KS2 children.

 At Foulds we have a comprehensive online safety curriculum that is taught through lessons and assemblies.
-We continually emphasis the 'Be SMART with a heart' approach to online safety as set out by Childnet.

 Useful sites for Parents and Carers: